 Biglietto semplice B.I.T. (time integrated ticket)

-B.I.T. tickets can be used on any means of transport in Rome; they are valid for 75 minutes and the visitor can take any transport mean to reach the preferred destination during the 75 minutes time.
+B.I.T. tickets can be used on any means of transport in Rome; they are valid for 75 minutes and the visitor can take any transport mean, but max 1 trip on metro, to reach the preferred destination during the 75 minutes time.
 Tickets needs to be stamped when starting the travel; if the visitor takes the metro, then the ticket needs to be stamped a second time.

 Biglietto giornaliero B.I.G. (one-day ticket)

-Valid 24 hours on any means of transport, it must be stamped only one time (when starting the travel); in case the visitor use the metro, the ticket must be exhibited to the controller at the entrance of the metro line.
+Valid 1 day on any means of transport, it must be stamped only once (when starting the travel); in case the visitor uses the metro, the ticket must be exhibited to the controller at the entrance of the metro line.

 !WARNING: this ticket is valid untill the midnight (of the day it had been stamped)

-It is valid for 3 days in a row on any public means.
+It is valid for 3 consequent days on any public means.
 It has to be stamped just once when starting the travel and exhibited to the controller at the entrance of the metro line.